SriluBalla/Srilu-Playwright/README.md

 WHEN I type the first initial
 THEN All matching elements will populate, making it easy for anyone on the team to choose an element AND if no results appear, the member will know to add them.
+WHEN I add every page and helper to allPages.ts
+THEN I can reduce the number of lines to call the pages and helpers.

 Button - btnName